 The University’s new attendance policy for undergraduate students will require faculty to excuse absences for documented illness.
-Although this policy will officially take effect in the 2021–2022 academic year, we nonetheless strongly recommended that faculty adopt its excused absence provisions for the duration of the pandemic.
+Although this policy will officially take effect in the 2021–2022 academic year, faculty are strongly encouraged to adopt its excused absence provisions.
 Under this policy, faculty will not assess grade penalties for excused absences and must make reasonable accommodations for make-up work.
-Faculty members should consequently make clear in their syllabi that if a student has a medical issue, the student’s priority is to deal with the medical situation, and that the student will not be penalized for missing class.
-Remember, we do not want students to attend class if they do not feel well.

-Undergraduate students with problems that may lead to absences, but which are not the result of a positive COVID-19 test or a quarantine order, should be referred to the report form available from the Undergraduate Ombuds.
+Undergraduate students with problems that may lead to absences, but which are not the result of a positive COVID-19 test or a quarantine order, should be referred to an additional report form available from the Undergraduate Ombuds.
 Faculty members may also submit an alert about an undergraduate student who may be experiencing difficulties through the UofSC Student Success Center.
-These reporting processes take the burden of evaluating the documentation for pandemic-related absences out of the hand of faculty, while also maintaining student confidentiality as much as possible.
+These reporting processes ease the burden of evaluating the documentation for absences while also maintaining student confidentiality as much as possible.

 In all situations where students have significant absences that impair completion, an instructor should be lenient in offering students the option of an incomplete (I) grade.
 Incompletes are normally reserved for situations in which a student’s ability to complete coursework in the normally allotted time is impaired by “unanticipated illness, accident, work-related responsibility, family hardship, or verified learning disability.”
 Faculty are encouraged to interpret these criteria expansively.
 For example, a student who is quarantined, whether because the student themselves had a positive test for coronavirus or because there were indications of illness in someone with whom the student had been in close contact, may be considered to have a legitimate illness-related reason for failing to complete all their coursework.
 However, before completing arrangements to allow a student to receive an incomplete, faculty should require students to first talk with their academic and financial aid advisors as incomplete grades may affect financial aid eligibility and degree progression.